marcopaps/ehrlich-weather/README.md

 ### Known issues

-- Refreshing the page after logged in, renders the landing page
+- Refreshing the page after logged in, renders the landing page for a moment

+  Tried to debug, seems the issue is coming from `<Auth0Provider ... redirectUri={window.location.origin}>`.

+  The value of `isAuthenticated` from `useAuth0` returns `false` then updates to `true` after a second.

+- Going back to the home page from weather page does clear the search term and the location results.